HPCBio/Intro-to-ChIPseq/lessons/ChIPseeker_functional_analysis.md

 V4 and V5 are generic names R assigns to columns without IDs; these correspond to the peak name and peak weight.

-One thing we **don't have is gene symbols** listed in table, but we can fetch them using **Biomart** and add them to the table before we write to file.
+One thing we **don't have is gene symbols** listed in table.
+There are several ways to get this information (e.g. using R's OrganismDb annotation databases, like `org.Hs.eg.db`).

+Here we'll show a way to get this information using **Biomart** and add them to the table before we write to file.
 This makes it easier to browse through the results.

 ```
 # Get entrez gene Ids